Mark Johnson (ice hockey)

 Mark Einar Johnson (born September 22, 1957) is an American ice hockey coach for the University of Wisconsin–Madison women's ice hockey team.
 He is a former National Hockey League (NHL) player who appeared in 669 NHL regular season games between 1980 and 1990.
-He also played for the gold medal-winning 1980 U.S. Olympic team.
+He also played for the gold medal-winning 1980 U.S. Olympic team, leading the team in points with 11.
+As head coach of Wisconsin, he has led them to eight National Championships, the most for all NCAA Division I hockey teams (men or women's teams).

+Johnson was inducted into the IIHF Hall of Fame in 1999, the Wisconsin Hockey Hall of Fame in 2001, the Wisconsin Athletic Hall of Fame in 2003, and the United States Hockey Hall of Fame in 2004.
+He received the Lester Patrick Trophy in 2011, for outstanding service to hockey in the United States.

+Playing career

 Amateur career

-As a teenager, Johnson attended James Madison Memorial High School, where he was on the hockey team.
+As a teenager, Johnson attended James Madison Memorial High School in Madison, Wisconsin, where he was on the hockey team.
 He then played for the University of Wisconsin–Madison ice hockey team for three years under his father, legendary coach Bob Johnson.
 In 1977, during his first year at the university, he helped the Badgers win the NCAA national championship.
 He was the first Badger to win the WCHA Rookie of the year.
 He went on to become the school's leading goal scorer and second all-time scorer.
 Johnson was also a two time All-American.
 His younger brother, Peter, also played at the university.